-More than ever, convenience and proximity have become key factors in decision-making.
-Just as search engine optimization helps a brand appear at the top of online searches, local SEO is geared toward showcasing nearby options.
-Buyers may make decisions based on a mere quarter of a mile.
+Modern technology has spoiled us.
+We live in a time where we can summon almost any product or service to us without ever leaving the couch.
+Because of that, convenience and proximity have become key factors in decision-making.
+As search engine optimization helps a brand appear at the top of online searches, local SEO is geared toward showcasing nearby options.

 1. Claim your GMB listing

 Step one in your local search efforts is to claim your Google My Business (GMB) profile.
 That involves providing accurate information about:

 - Your business’s name